Header: upper Redwood Creek. 5 photos stitched. Water to 7' deep. Huge rock is about 20' wide.

 The 1.3 mile trail to TTG is virtually a staple of a redwoods visit.
 Now what comes next?
 There are intermittent hot-spots for big redwoods and scenery downstream, even above Elam Creek horsecamp on a small off-shoot.
 If the Redwood Creek Trail were constructed higher uphill on either side, there would be a lot more big redwoods in view.

 My choice after TTG would be to go back up TTG trail, and come back down on Emerald Ridge trail back to Redwood Creek.
-We can also walk upstream too, along the rock and gravel.
+You can also walk upstream too, along the rock and gravel.
 The canopy of tall redwoods soars into the sky on both sides.
-Depending on time of day, you may see ducks flying, or river otter swimming.
+Depending on time of day, you may see ducks flying, or river otters swimming.

-Bring water shoes.
-With thick soles.
-If you plan to wade your way up the creek.
+Bring water shoes with thick soles if you plan to wade your way up the creek.
 Some people go up the edge of Redwood Creek as far as Bridge Creek to camp.
 Hardly anybody passes that point.
-If you have your water shoes and the creek is flowing slowly, consider going about another hour or hour and a half upstream past Bridge Creek.
-The look of the water area changes dramatically.
-The river cobble bars diminish, and eventually huge boulders appear and areas that look like nature's version of an Olympic swimming pool.
+If you have your water shoes and the creek is flowing slowly, consider going about another hour upstream past Bridge Creek.
+The look changes dramatically.
+The small river rock diminishes and eventually huge boulders appear and areas that look like nature's version of an Olympic swimming pool.
 There are numerous swimming holes up there.

-The photo in the header above is the part of Redwood Creek I'm referring too.
+The photo in the header above is part of Redwood Creek I'm referring too.
 You don't need to go quite that far, and there is hardly any way to get past that spot anyway.
-That would take a raft.
-But between hiking in water shoes and wading up to your chest, this area is not hard to reach.
 When we were there last, the water was flowing very, very slow, even though it was 5 feet deep in spots.
-But most of the way was dry rock and gravel or wading up to our calves.
+But most of the way was dry rock and gravel or wading up to our shins.
 The deep crossings are minimal and easy.

-But I'd say to aim for at least a half hour past Bridge Creek to amplify the wilderness feel to the experience.
+But I'd say to aim for a half hour past Bridge Creek to amplify the wilderness feel.

 The image on the left is TTG, at the botttom of the first trail I mentioned.
 The image to the top right is upstream from Bridge Creek along Redwood Creek, but not quite as far upstream as the area in the header photograph.
 The bottom right photo shows the forest from the overlook at Bald Hills Road before you reach the gate.
 Redwood Creek is down under that fog, which sometimes gives way to blue sky: othertimes not.